Christopher Cardone

-Christopher Michael Cardone, OP (December 20, 1957) is an American prelate of the Roman Catholic Church.
-Since 2016, Cardone has been serving as archbishop and metropolitan of the Archdiocese of Honiara in the Solomon Islands.
+Christopher Michael Cardone, OP (born December 20, 1957) is an American Catholic prelate who has served as Archbishop of Honiara in the Solomon Islands since 2016.
+He is a member of the Dominican Order.

 Biography

 Early life and education

-Christopher Cardone was born on December 20, 1957, in Long Island, New York.
+Christopher Cardone was born on December 20, 1957, on Long Island, New York and graduated from Chaminade High School in 1976.
 He attended Providence College and made his religious profession to the Dominican Order on August 15, 1981.
 He completed his studies at the Dominican House of Studies in Washington, D.C.

 Priestly ministry

 Cardone was ordained as a Dominican priest on May 30, 1986.
 After his ordination, Cardone served for two years as a parish priest at St. Gertrude Parish in Madeira, Ohio.
 In 1988, Cardone moved to the Dominican vicariate in the Solomon Islands.
 He held positions on the island of Gizo as a parish priest in Nila and Nora; pastor of St. Peter's Parish in Gizo, and as director of vocations for the Diocese of Gizo.